First off, let me be perfectly clear:

 In essence, they find you available spots in sold-out campgrounds.

-This keeps you from hanging out on a reservation website and clicking 'refresh' for hours to try to catch an opening from someone cancelling.
+This keeps you from hanging out on a reservation website and clicking 'refresh' for hours to try to catch an opening from someone canceling.

 How Do The Websites Work?